Frequently Asked Questions

 Q: Where Am I?
 What’s Going On Here?
 Who is GandSnut?
 Who Is This Ferret Called Bunthorne?

 A: You are visiting my personal website.
-I’m sharing music I’ve written since early 1990.
-GandSnut is my web persona – something I established perhaps 1995-ish (I don’t recall when).
+I’m sharing music I’ve produced since 1990.
+GandSnut is my web persona – something I established perhaps 1995-ish.
 Bunthorne is one of two ferret mascots for this website.
-Do a Google search on ‘Bunthorne’ and you’ll probably come to understand my GandSnut nom de guerre.
+Do a Google search on ‘Bunthorne’ and you’ll understand my GandSnut nom de guerre.

 Q: There are TONS of free music on YouTube.
 What’s the big deal with your tiny collection?

-Q: What are the .MUSX, .MUS, .XML, .MID, .PDF files mentioned for each composition?
+Q: What are the .MUSX, .XML, .MID, .PDF, .RPP files mentioned for the compositions?

-A: Software company MakeMusic produces ‘Finale’, a top-quality notation software for PC and Mac computers.
-This is the tool I use in 90% of my composition efforts.
-Finale 2012 version and older saved the compositions to a .MUS file (now considered ‘legacy’). .MUSX files are saved from more recent versions of Finale. .XML files are exported from Finale in three versions: 1.1 (older), 2.0 and 3.0 (current) and are provided for use in music software other than Finale; they are a sort of transportable, sharing format. .MID files are generic MIDI sequence data files, which many music software packages can use. .PDF files are Adobe “portable document format”, which can be considered non-editable text with/or graphic documents.
+A: Software company MakeMusic produces ‘Finale’, a full-featured notation software for PC and Mac computers.
+This is the tool I use in 90% of my composition efforts. .MUSX files are saved by Finale.
+The .XML file is exported from Finale to use in music software that can read such format. .MID files are generic MIDI sequence data files, which many music software packages can use. .PDF files are Adobe “portable document format”, which can be considered non-editable text with/or graphic documents.

 Q: You say everything here is free but also say “Score parts are available for a minimal charge”.
 Free or not?